xaravind/k8s-resources/k8s.md

 ---
 ## Kubernetes

-Kubernetes is an open-source container orachestration platform for automating the deployment, scaling and management of containers or pods.
+Kubernetes is an open-source container orchestration platform for automating the deployment, scaling and management of containers or pods.

 One major advantage of Kubernetes over Docker alone is its ability to run **containerized applications** across multiple virtual machines (VMs), enabling scalability and high availability.